salesforce-misc/violet-samples/README.md

 heroku config:set SCRIPT_NAME=XXX V_SFDC_USERNAME=XXX V_SFDC_PASSWORD=XXX V_SFDC_CLIENT_ID=XXX V_SFDC_CLIENT_SECRET=XXX
 ```

-Once deployed you will need to use your servers settings to create a new skill at [Amazon's Skill Configuration Site](https://developer.amazon.com/edw/home.html#/skills/list).
-The skill will be
+Once deployed you will be able to use the web interface to register the skill on Amazon's or Google's services.
-using a `Custom Interaction Model`, will need values from the services skill
-configuration page.

-For step-by-step instructions - see here: https://salesforce.quip.com/I8YOAC3Q1UGC

-If you want to share a Voice Application that you have created without publishing, you might want to consider using a shared Amazon Developer account.

 ## Contribution/Supporting